jitsi/jitsi-videobridge/doc/rest.md

             port = <Number>
             // Specifics the port for the private HTTP interface if TLS is to be used (or -1 to disable).
 Defaults to 8443. tls-port = <Number>
-            // The address on whicih the server will listen host = <String>
+            // The address on which the server will listen host = <String>
             // Specific the path to the keystore to be used with HTTPS for the private interface.
 If this is not specified,
             // HTTPS is disabled for the private interface